ecloudvalley/Getting-start-AWS-SAM/README.md

 ## **Step by Step**

-In the following steps, you will configure the environment required for development, deploy the application and finally test it!
+In the following steps, you will configure the environment required for development, deploy the application and finally test it!

 ### **Create Cloud9 environment**